Hikaru Utada: 2017–2019: Label transfer to Sony Music, Hatsukoi and tour

 On September 28, it was reported that Utada would release a single titled "Face My Fears" as the theme song for Kingdom Hearts III.
 They co-produced the song with American musicians Skrillex and Poo Bear.
 "Face My Fears" was released as a CD single on January 18, 2019, making it their first release on the format in eleven years since their 2008 single "Prisoner of Love".
 It was also their first release with original English songs since This Is the One in 2009.
 The song became their first US Billboard Hot 100 at number 98, and it peaked at number 9 in Hot Dance/Electronic Songs chart.

 On June 26, 2019, Utada's Laughter in the Dark tour film was released worldwide on Netflix, with English subtitles translated by the singer.
-On November 1, 2019, an Utada collaboration with singer-songwriter Sheena Ringo was released, called "Roman to Soroban LDN ver." ("The Sun and the Moon").
+On November 1, 2019, an Utada collaboration with singer-songwriter Ringo Sheena was released, called "Roman to Soroban LDN ver." ("The Sun and the Moon").
 It was featured in Sheena's best-of album Apple of Universal Gravity.
 An alternative version of the song, called "Roman to Soroban TYO ver.", was available on November 25.
 On November 27, 2019, Utada released "Shonen Jidai".
 It appears as track number 5 on the Inoue Yosue Tribute album.